The John Marshall Law School, LL.M. - Intellectual Property Law, with honors

 The John Marshall Law School, J.D., with distinction and Order of John Marshall

 University of Wisconsin-Madison, B.A., with distinction and distinction in the major

-In an effort to better understand the technical aspects of the crane and rigging industry, Dave became a CIC Certified Rigger/Signalperson with extensive training in crane and rigging safety and inspection.
-He provides counsel on crane and rigging accidents that result in personal injury, property damage and product liability cases.
-He is proficient in OSHA emergency response compliance and appeals.
-He presents webinars and seminars and authors articles on OSHA’s crane regulations and the ASME B.30.5 mobile crane standards with respect to compliance, and roles and responsibilities.
+David’s forte in construction litigation is crane accidents involving personal injury and property damage claims under general liability and inland marine policies.
+In an effort to better understand the technical aspects of the crane and rigging industry, David became a Certified Rigger/Signalperson with extensive training in the crane and rigging disciplines.
+He defends crane and rigging clients in personal injury, property damage and product liability cases.

 - Martindale-Hubbell BV® Distinguished™ rated

 Selected to The Best Lawyers in America© in Litigation - Insurance: 2021; 2022

 Memberships & Involvement

 - Legal Association Memberships: American Bar Association: Forum Committee on the Construction Industry; Defense Research Institute; Illinois Association of Defense Trial Counsel; Society of Illinois Construction Attorneys; American Bar Association Section on Intellectual Property Law and Subcommittees on copyright and trademark; American Intellectual Property Law Association and Subcommittees on copyright and trademark; Intellectual Property Law Association of Chicago and Subcommittees on copyright and trademark; Illinois State Bar Association and Subcommittee on Intellectual Property Law; Chicago Bar Association and Subcommittee on Intellectual Property Law